-Table 1: D+1 QoS Standards for Single Piece Letter Mail (Ordinary Mail) in 2014 (94% and above)
+Table 1: D+1 Quality of Service Standards for Single Piece Letter Mail (Ordinary Mail) in 2014 (94% and above) 10

 Switzerland 97%

 Austria 95%

 The Netherlands 95%

 Slovenia 95%

-Malta 95% (as from 2015)
+Malta 95% (as from FY 2014/15)

 Portugal 94.5%

 Ireland 94%

-The current D+1 standard for bulk mail (95%), registered mail and parcel post (98%) also fall within the range of the top performers amongst the EU Member States that measure the performance of such services.8
+The current D+1 standard for bulk mail (95%), registered mail and parcel post (98%) also fall within the range of the top performance amongst the EU Member States that measure the performance of such services.

-2.1.3 QoS Standards - Analysis
+QoS Standards - Analysis

-The cumulative measures gradually mandated over the past years have allowed MaltaPost to meet and exceed the envisaged maximum next day delivery target of 95% for ordinary mail as considered by the MCA in it first consultation document on QoS standards published in 2005.
+The cumulative measures gradually mandated over the past years have allowed MaltaPost to meet and exceed the envisaged maximum next day delivery target of 95% for ordinary mail as considered by the MCA in its first consultation document on QoS standards published in 2005.

-The MCA is of the opinion that there are no reasons why the current QoS performance targets to be achieved by MaltaPost for domestic mail need to be further increased as from 1st October 2016 as Malta already enjoys one of the highest QoS standards among the EU.
+The MCA is of the opinion that there are no reasons why the current QoS performance targets to be achieved by MaltaPost for domestic mail need to be further increased as Malta already enjoys one of the highest QoS standards within the EU.

-Jurisdictions having characteristics such as remote areas requiring airlines to fulfil the set QoS obligations have seen the reduction of the QoS standards as a possible source of cost-efficiency.
+Jurisdictions having characteristics such as remote areas, requiring airlines to fulfill the set QoS obligations, have seen the reduction of QoS standards as a possible source of cost-efficiency.
 A low QoS standard for domestic mail to allow for the longer time needed for the delivery of mail to remote areas, as is the case in some larger countries, is not considered reasonable for Malta.